 I took this picture Friday (June 27) after the bike was done for the night to show you the starting point for the ride.
 I finished packing afterward and spent the evening with my family, or tried to at least.
 My sons are apparently too old to want to spend time with me just because I'm leaving town.

-Saturday and went through & made sure I had packed everything I needed.
+I got up early Saturday and went through & made sure I had packed everything I needed.
 I usually forget at least one thing, but so far this trip I haven't figured out what it could be.
 After I got everything packed & loaded, we woke the boys up & I took the whole family to Breakfast.
 As Much as I had been looking forward to the trip, I was finding plenty of reasons to take a couple of more minutes.
 Just trying to figure out

 what I forgot before I got too far away.